Quorumetrix/czi-preprocessing/README.md

 Next, a folder dialog will prompt you to select the output directory where the processed TIFF files will be saved.

 #### Processing:
 The script will process the selected .czi file, saving the image data and metadata to the chosen directory.
-Progress will be displayed in the command line interface.
+Progress will be displayed in the console.
+This may take a few minutes to process, depending on the computer.

 ### Output